-Undergraduate applications must be received by December 1 in order to ensure priority consideration for scholarships and financial aid.
+Undergraduate applications must be received by November 15 in order to ensure priority consideration for scholarships and financial aid.
 Once your application is received, if you indicated music as your major, you will receive an email asking you to select an audition date.
-If you have trouble selecting an audition date online, please contact our administrative assistant, Helen Kasler at (740)593-4244.
+If you have trouble selecting an audition date online, please contact our administrative assistant, Debra McAdoo at (740)593-4244.

 Prospective graduate students to the School of Music should submit their application materials, including recommendations and transcripts, and schedule an audition with Rebecca Rischin by January 31 in order to receive priority consideration for scholarships and assistantships.
+Final deadline is March 1 for scholarships and assistantships; however, applications/auditions will be accepted until all positions are filled.
 Prospective graduate students to the School of Interdisciplinary Arts should submit the above materials by January 31 and schedule an audition with Dr. Rischin to occur sometime prior to January 31.

 I offer complimentary lessons to every student in preparation for his or her entrance audition.
 Please do not hesitate to contact me to arrange a time at least one month before your audition.
 This would also be an excellent time to arrange a campus tour.
 Reservations are through the Admissions office at (740)593-4100.
 If you cannot see me in person before your audition, I encourage you to contact me so that I may offer you advice on repertoire and preparation.